-In adopting the going concern basis for preparing these financial statements, the Company's business activities, together with factors likely to affect its future development and performance, principal risks and uncertainties and the easyJet Group's ('the Group') ability and commitment to provide ongoing support for the Company have been considered, due to amounts owed by group undertakings and the overall reliance on group-wide funding facilities.
-The only liabilities of the Company falling due within the going concern period are the interest payments which are aligned with the interest payments due to the Company from a fellow Group company, easyJet Airline Company Limited.
+In adopting the going concern basis for preparing these financial statements, the Company's business activities, together with factors likely to affect its future development and performance, principal risks and uncertainties and the easyJet Group's ('the Group') ability and commitment to provide ongoing support through the issuance of a letter of support for the Company has been considered due to amounts owed by group undertakings and the overall reliance on group-wide funding facilities as the Company holds limited cash balances.

-As at 31 December 2022, the Group had a net debt position of £1.1 billion including cash and cash equivalents and money market deposits of £3.0 billion, with unrestricted access to £4.0 billion of liquidity and had retained ownership of 56% of the total fleet, with 41% being unencumbered.
+As at 31 December 2023, easyJet Group has a net debt position of £485 million including cash and cash equivalents and money market deposits of £1.9 billion, with unrestricted access to £3.6 billion of liquidity, and has retained ownership of 51% of the total fleet, all of which are unencumbered.

 The Company's Directors have reviewed the Group's financial forecasts and funding requirements prepared by the Group with consideration given to the potential impact of severe but plausible risks.
 The Group has modelled a base case representing management's best estimation of how the Group plans to perform over the period.
-The future impact of climate change on the Group has been incorporated into strategic plans, including the estimated financial impact within the base case cash flow projections of the future estimated price of ETS permits, the phasing out of the free ETS permits from 2024, the expected price and quantity required of Sustainable Aviation Fuel usage and fleet renewals.
+The future impact of climate change on the Group has been incorporated into strategic plans, including the estimated financial impact within the base case cash flow projections of the future estimated price of ETS allowances, the phasing out of the free ETS allowances from 2024, the expected price and quantity required of Sustainable Aviation Fuel (SAF) usage and fleet renewals.

 The Group is exposed to fluctuations in fuel prices and foreign exchange rates.
-As at 20 January 2023 the Group was c.78% hedged for fuel in H1 of FY23 at c.US\$819 per metric tonne and c.58% hedged for H2 FY23 at c.US\$900.
+As at 31 December 2023 easyJet was c.80% hedged for fuel in H1 of FY24 at c.US\$866 per metric tonne and c.55% hedged for H2 FY24 at c.US\$821.

-In modelling the impact of severe but plausible downside risks, the Group's Directors have considered demand suppression leading to a reduction in ticket yield of 5% and reduced capacity of 5% as well as sensitivities on fuel price (increase of \$100 per metric tonne), operational costs (additional inflation assumed on all costs), reoccurrence of additional disruption costs (at year ended 30 September 2022 levels) and delays in the delivery of strategic revenue initiatives.
-These impacts have been modelled across the whole going concern period through to June 2024.
-In addition, this downside model also includes a grounding of 25% of the fleet for one month in the peak trading month of August to cover the range of severe but plausible risks that could result in significant operational disruption.
+In modelling the impact of severe but plausible downside risks, the Group's Directors have considered demand suppression leading to a reduction in ticket yield of 5% as well as sensitivities on fuel price (increase of \$50 per metric tonne), operational costs (additional inflation assumed on all costs), reoccurrence of additional disruption costs (at year ended 30 September 2022 levels) and an adverse movement on the US dollar rate.
+These impacts have been modelled across the whole going concern period.
+In addition, this downside model also includes a grounding of 25% of the fleet for the duration of the peak trading month of August, to cover the range of severe but plausible risks that could result in significant operational disruption.
+This downside scenario resulted in a significant reduction in liquidity but still maintained sufficient headroom on external liquidity requirements.